ttu/ruuvitag-sensor/README.md

 $ export RUUVI_BLE_ADAPTER="Bleson"
 ```

-__NOTE:__ On macOS only Data Format 5 works as macOS doesn't advertise MAC-address and only DF5 has MAC in sensor payload. `RuuviTag`-class doesn't work with macOS.
+__NOTE:__ On macOS, only Data Format 5 works as macOS doesn't advertise MAC address and only DF5 has MAC in sensor payload. `RuuviTag`-class doesn't work with macOS.

-__NOTE:__ On Windows Bleson requires _Python 3.6_.
-Unfortunately on Windows, Bleson doesn't send any payload for advertised package, so it is still unusable.
+__NOTE:__ On Windows, Bleson requires _Python 3.6_.
+Unfortunately on Windows, Bleson doesn't send any payload for the advertised package, so it is still unusable.

 ## Python 2.x and 3.6 and below